Clockwise from left : Terry Bradley, Denis Winters, Mike Harrison and Larry Killip.

 The group started out playing at school dances and local socials.
 Once they had enough experience they managed to secure professional gigs at some of the Auckland clubs, like the 1480 Village, the 410 Club and the Monaco and the Galaxy.
 They were basically a British covers band who played a wide variety of rhythm and blues and pop music.

 The Zarks lasted from 1965 until 1967 and during that time there were a number of line-up changes.
 Mike Harrison left and joined Le Frame.
-He was replaced by Terry Bradley.
 John Morrell joined the group as a vocalist and Paddy Gibbons came in on keyboards.
-When Greg Sharples left he was replaced by Tim Biggs on guitar.
+Greg Sharples was battling a drug problem and was asked to leave the band.
+He was replaced by Tim Biggs on guitar.
+Sadly Greg died of an overdose in 1968.

 For some more info on the Zarks, see Zarks homepage.